 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

-A quadriceps strain is a tear in one of the quadriceps muscles at the front of the thigh.
+A thigh strain or quadriceps strain is a tear in one of the quadriceps muscles at the front of the thigh.
 It can range from a mild discomfort to a full blown tear of most of the muscle resulting in severe pain and inability to walk.
 We explain thigh strains and how best to recover from one.

 Thigh strain symptoms

 Symptoms of a quadriceps strain or thigh strain typically include a sudden sharp pain at the front of the thigh.
 Swelling and bruising may develop.
 A thigh strains are graded 1 to 3 depending on how bad the injury is with a grade 1 being mild and a grade 3 involving a complete or near complete tear of the muscle.

 Symptoms of a grade 1 quadriceps thigh strain are not always serious enough to stop training at the time of injury.
 A twinge may be felt in the thigh and a general feeling of tightness.
 The athlete may feel mild discomfort on walking and running might be difficult.
 There is unlikely to be swelling.
 A lump or area of spasm at the site of injury may be felt.